numlinalg/RLinearAlgebra.jl/docs/src/tutorials/introduction.md

 # Introduction

-The purpose of these tutorials is to use examples help new users quickly get hands on the usage of RLinearAlgebra.
+The purpose of these tutorials is to use examples help new users quickly get hands on the usage of `RLinearAlgebra.jl`.

 ## How these tutorials are structured